 In addition, while implementation details are outside the purview of NAESB, the assessment team recommends adding a note that any major security bulletins or recommendations should, at the least, be considered for implementation within the 30-day window, even if a new version of the standard is not yet available or finalized.

-Critical Infrastructure Committee Feedback:

-Business Operations Practices and Standards Report – Section 6.1.2 NAESB Standards Need Review for Unused or Unnecessary Functionality
+Critical Infrastructure Committee Feedback: The committee noted that additional clarity concerning this finding, analysis, and recommendation would aid in the identification of considerations for standards development.
+The committee reiterated the difficulties in the NAESB Business Practice Standards referencing the latest version of a technology or protocol instead of a specific version number.
+In recognition of this, the committee suggested of greater benefit to NAESB would be the identification of the minimum acceptable versions of SSL/TLS and/or the versions of SSL/TLS that that should no longer be utilized due to known cybersecurity risks.Business Operations Practices and Standards Report – Section 6.1.2 NAESB Standards Need Review for Unused or Unnecessary Functionality

 Sandia Finding: NAESB standards contain legacy or deprecated functionality